 Faculty members in the CEPR Counseling Division at the University of Memphis are dedicated to furnishing each student admitted to the program an array of opportunities to become informed counselors and to develop a professional identity as a counselor.
-Students graduating with a degree in counseling in one of the four concentrations, Clinical Mental Health Counseling MS, Clinical Rehabilitation Counseling MS, School Counseling MS, and Counselor Education and Supervision Ph.D., will appreciate diverse cultures, be committed to the counseling profession, and manifest an array of clinical skills.
+Students graduating with a Master of Science degree in Counseling in one of the four concentrations, Clinical Mental Health Counseling, Clinical Rehabilitation, Rehabilitation Counseling, and School Counseling, and the Counselor Education and Supervision Ph.D. program, will appreciate diverse cultures, be committed to the counseling profession, and manifest an array of clinical skills.
 These programs are accredited by CACREP (Council for Accreditation of Counseling and Related Educational Programs) and adhere to CACREP based outcomes to maintain the highest standards of professional training.

 The Ph.D. program in Counselor Education and Supervision is designed to prepare advanced professional practitioners in counseling, counselor supervision, and counselor education.